76ers' Harden visits with Michigan State shooting victim

 76ers’ Harden visits with Michigan State shooting victim

-PHILADELPHIA (AP) — James Harden leaned in toward John Hao, a paralyzed Michigan State shooting survivor who developed a long-distance FaceTime bond with the Philadelphia 76ers star, and gave his new friend a hug.
+PHILADELPHIA (AP) — James Harden sank the overtime 3-pointer that sent the 76ers to a playoff victory and instantly waved over John Hao, a paralyzed Michigan State shooting survivor who developed a long-distance FaceTime bond with Philadelphia’s star guard.

+Harden had just scored 42 points, removed his sneakers, signed them and handed them to his new friend.

 “You look good,” Harden told Hao.

-The 20-year-old Hao and his parents smiled as the Sixers star guard resumed his pregame routine Sunday ahead of Game 4.
-The family had been invited by Harden to attend a 76ers game once Hao was available to travel.
+The 20-year-old Hao and his parents had been invited by Harden to attend a 76ers game once he was available to travel.

 Hao wore Harden’s No. 1 Sixers jersey and attended the game with his parents.
-Hao’s father also wore a Harden jersey and posed for pictures as the 76ers warmed up behind him before they played Boston.
+Hao’s father also wore a Harden jersey and posed for pictures as the 76ers warmed up behind him.

 Harden learned after the shooting that Hao was a fan of his and donated sneakers, money and then called the student to offer encouragement.